yyyyykh/yyyyykh.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
 I am a second-year Ph.D. student in the [Department of Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu/) at UC Berkeley, where I am fortunate to be advised by [Nika Haghtalab](https://people.eecs.berkeley.edu/~nika/).
 Previously, I graduated from [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) at Tsinghua University.

 I am broadly interested in the theoretical foundations of machine learning and sequential decision making.